cloudmesh/classes/docs/source/projects.rst

 - analysis of NIST Live Twitter Analysis
 - analysis of NIST Big Data Analytics for Healthcare Data and Health Informatics
 - analysis of NIST Data Warehousing and Data mining
+- author disambiguity problem in academic papers
+- application of a k-means algorithm
+- application of a MDS

 ..